 What are Diabetic Alert Dogs (DADs)?

-Diabetic Alert Dogs — affectionately known as DADs — are service dogs that are trained specifically to assist diabetics.
+Diabetic alert dogs—affectionately known as DADs—are service dogs that are trained specifically to assist people with diabetes.

-Their primary task as service dogs is to alert diabetics of an oncoming hypoglycemic or hyperglycemic event (low or high blood sugar!)
+Their primary task as service dogs is to alert people with diabetes of an oncoming hypoglycemic or hyperglycemic event (low or high blood sugar!)

 DADs are able to do this by reacting to particular smells that are emitted from the human body due to chemical shifts caused by either hypoglycemia or hyperglycemia (undetected by a human nose).